mladicstefan/Learning-C/README.md

 - **bubble_sort**: Implements the bubble sort algorithm to sort an array of numbers.
 - **linked-list**: Implementation of a Linked List in C.
 - **JsonParser**: Using MPC library to validate JSON input.
+- **PolishParser**: Using MPC library to create Polish Notation Input.